makma/fingerprintjs.com/content/index/account-sharing.md

   ctaText: Create Account
   ctaHref: https://dashboard.fingerprintjs.com/signup
 cardSection:
-  title: 'Use FingerprintJS for account sharing prevention to:'
+  title: "Use FingerprintJS for account sharing prevention to:"
-  subtitle: ''
+  subtitle: ""
   cards:
     - icon: /img/uploads/account_fraud.png
       title: Increase revenue for your business
       markdown__Content: Account sharers already know the value of your service.
 By enforcing subscription limits via user identification, you can convert "free" account-sharing users to paying customers without negatively impacting the rest of your users' experience.
     - icon: /img/uploads/payment_processing.png
       title: Increase security for your customers
       markdown__Content: Password sharing increases the likelihood of account takeover, and makes it more difficult for your team to identify real risks.
 By ensuring customers keep their accounts to themselves, you can improve account security for all users.
 blocks:
   - subheader: Account sharing prevention built for your business
     markdown__Content: Our team works with top SaaS providers to implement custom account sharing solutions with the customer experience in mind.
 With our highly accurate visitor identifier, we will work with your team to make sure your preferred customers' experience is unhindered, and users breaking their terms of service are caught.
     image: /img/uploads/dashboard-tight.png
     isImageAfterText: true
     ctaText: Talk to sales